rolandnyamo/snippet-vault/README.md

 ### Can I use this on multiple computers?

 Each installation maintains its own local database.
+To sync data between computers:

+1. **Export**: Use Settings → Export Data to create a backup file
+2. **Transfer**: Move the JSON/CSV file to your other computer
+3. **Import**: Use Settings → Import Data with real-time progress tracking
+4. **Model Sync**: Choose the same search model on both computers for consistency

-To sync data between computers, export from one machine and import to another.
-There's no automatic synchronization to maintain privacy and offline operation.
+There's no automatic synchronization to maintain privacy and offline operation, but the import/export process is streamlined with progress feedback.

 ### What file formats can I import?